pola-rs/polars-book/user_guide/src/multiple_files/intro.md

 If your files don't have to be in a single table you can also build a query plan for each file and execute them in paralllel on the `Polars` thread pool.

-All query plan execution is incredibly parallel and doesn't require any communication.
+All query plan execution is embarrassingly parallel and doesn't require any communication.

 ```python
 {{#include ../examples/multiple_files/multiple_queries.py:1:}}